Updated: February 24, 2023

 But once you find it, you’ll discover that even harder, is keeping the flame always burning.

-So I took the time to ask some of the couples I know who have been married for years and asked them the most important money issues that couples should talk about if they want their “happily ever after” to last forever.
+So I took the time to ask some of the couples I know who have been married for years and asked them the most critical money issues that couples should talk about if they want their “happily ever after” to last forever.

 Have the “money talk” if things are getting really serious.